pslisko/performa365docs/docs/howto/work_with_courses.rst

 Add a New Course
 ********************

-Application roles needed to add a new course: :ref:`Catalog Administrators <catalog_administrator>`.
+Application roles needed to add a new course: :ref:`Catalog Admin <catalog_administrator>`.

 A new course is added by clicking *New Course* action button on the **Catalog** page.
-This button is only visible to Catalog Administrators.
+This button is only visible to Catalog Admins.

 ..
 The *New Course* button opens a three-step wizard.
 All required fields are marked with an asterisk and must be filled in to continue to the next step.